 At Smiles On Michigan, we can provide you with information regarding post-op care for dental implants.
 This is the most durable and natural-looking way to replace your missing teeth, but it requires oral surgery, meaning there is a recovery process that must be taken into consideration.
 When you visit our Chicago, IL dental office, we can conduct an examination, take X-rays, and let you know what to expect from the implants procedure.
 This also includes what to expect during your recovery process.
-For more information, we encourage you to call (312) 509-9492 and schedule an appointment with Atta Bader.
+For more information, we encourage you to call (312) 509-9492 and schedule an appointment with Dr. Atta Bader and Dr. Ehab Al Yousef.
 In the meantime, here is what you should know.

 Prior to getting started, we will conduct an examination to determine if you have cavities or infections in any of your other teeth or if you have gum disease.
 If so, these things will need to be treated prior to placing implants.
 It is critical that you start the process in good oral health.
 This initial exam and X-rays will also determine if you have sufficient bone density to support dental implants.
 If you do not, you may need a bone grafting procedure prior to getting started.